How can you choose, prepare, and combine foods to get the most nutrition from what you eat?

 How should you prepare different types of food?

-Every food ingredient contains different nutrients, but how you prepare the food has an effect on the bioavailability of those nutrients.
+Every food ingredient contains different vitamins and minerals, but how you prepare the food has an effect on the bioavailability of those nutrients.
 For some food, this means raw or juiced.
 For others, it could mean steamed or roasted.

 Some ingredients benefit from being broken down by chopping, crushing, or blending.
 Use these techniques for fruits and vegetables to break down the cell walls of the plant.
 Crush or chop garlic and onion to release important enzymes.

 Soak grains and beans (whether or not you will be cooking them) to reduce their phytic acid.
 This compound can affect how well your body absorbs the minerals in the beans and grains.

 Use different parts of your kitchen to maximise how much nutrition you get from your home cooked meals.

 Remember that heat and light can degrade the nutrients in fruit and vegetables.
 Store all vegetables and leafy greens in the fridge.
 The exception is root vegetables, which should be kept at room temperature.
 Store fruits (including tomatoes and avocados) at room temperature and away from direct sunlight.
 A fruit bowl in a shaded part of the kitchen is ideal.
 You’ll see it regularly – which will encourage you to eat more fruit – but the produce will stay fresh.

 Do you chop fresh vegetables and store them in the fridge that way?
 Squeeze some lemon juice over them and make sure the container is air tight.
 The vitamin C from the lemon will slow down the decaying process and keep chopped vegetables fresher for longer.